 Treatments for gum disease may include:

-• Scaling and root planing: After numbing the affected areas, tartar and plaque are carefully removed from above and below the gum line.
-This procedure is best for patients with gingivitis before they develop gum disease.
+- Scaling and root planing: After numbing the area, we carefully remove tartar and plaque from above and below the gum line.

-• Laser gum disease treatment: Dental lasers can gently remove disease and damaged gum tissue.
+- Laser gum disease treatment: Dental lasers can gently remove disease and damaged gum tissue.
 Laser dentistry promotes faster healing, reduces the risk of infection, and improves patient comfort during and after treatment.

 Periodontal Therapy FAQs